A nocturnal primate found in Southeast Asia, the slow loris is one of the only venomous mammals on Earth — and they're on the brink of extinction.

 But mostly, these animals are the victims of illegal trafficking.
 Slow lorises with clipped teeth cannot be released back into the wild because they are unable to hunt.
 IAR has a rescue center on the island of Java for slow lorises who are rescued from poachers or neglectful, illegal owners.

 Now that you've read about the sad plight of the slow loris, prepare to be fascinated by 29 of the weirdest animals in the world.
-Then, check out our gallery of Australian Quokkas, the endangered, smiling marsupial which Australia hopes to protect with a selfie-driven internet marketing campaign.
+Then, check out our gallery of Quokkas, the endangered, smiling marsupial that Australia hopes to protect with a selfie-driven internet marketing campaign.